imagetyperz-api/API-docs/README.md

 We're providing solving solutions for this reCaptcha as well, although we are also just like Google into beta testing, as Google goes along too.

+### GeeTest
+Next major captcha that came out after Google's reCAPTCHA.
+This captcha, asks the user to complete puzzle.
+When the puzzle is completed, three codes are sent back and needed in order to validate it.

+### Capy
+The newest, same as Geetest, requires to solve a puzzle.
+A response is generated, which looks like mouse coordinates of the solving of captcha.
+The more the mouse/puzzle piece is moved in order to solve the captcha, the bigger the response is.

 Endpoints
 --------------
 If the above libraries do not satisfy your needs, you can build your own library/class, to handle the captcha completion.